egel/promoting-in-social-media/README.md

 > One of semester assignment developed in cooperation with Łukasz Suder.

+The publication is written in our native language (Polski).
 It describes opportunities of most popular social-media in Poland for the date 24th of may 2014.

 ## Features
   - Latex!

 ## Licence
 All rights reserved!